Rishabh5752/Skin-Cancer-Detector/README.md

 # Skin-Cancer-Detector
-CNN-based skin cancer classifier using TensorFlow with Conv2D
+Developed a CNN-based skin cancer classifier using TensorFlow, incorporating Conv2D, BatchNormalization, and Dropout layers with Adamax optimization and data augmentation.
+Addressed class imbalance using oversampling, and evaluated the model with categorical cross-entropy, achieving robust performance demonstrated by confusion matrix analysis.